bconklinua/404-group/README.md

 ```
 Set-ExecutionPolicy Unrestricted -Scope Process
 ```
+### Deployment
+The React and Django app is run together on a Heroku basic dyno attached with a mini postgres database
 ### API Documentation
 - Documentation on our APIs can be found [here](https://true-friends-404.herokuapp.com/swagger/).
 Ensure you are logged in to view.
 - Feel free to try our any of our endpoints at https://true-friends-404.herokuapp.com/[endpoint_path]